Why study Materials Science at Imperial?

 - Industry Partnership and Graduate Employability

-The Department of Materials has a strong track record of collaboration with industry and external partners in a wide range of sectors - Shell-Imperial Advanced Interfacial Materials Science (AIMS) Centre, the Rolls-Royce Nuclear University Technology Centre, BP International Centre for Advanced Materials are just few of the examples.
+The Department of Materials has a strong track record of collaborating with industry and external partners in various sectors.
+For example, Shell-Imperial Advanced Interfacial Materials Science (AIMS) Centre, the Rolls-Royce Nuclear University Technology Centre and BP International Centre for Advanced Materials.

 The Department is at the forefront of materials research and innovation.
-Our staff are involved in a range of inter-disciplinary initiatives and Research Centres at Imperial.
-We have an history of commercialising our innovative ideas.
-Undergraduate students also have the opportunity to take part in world-leading research through completing a Undergraduate Research Opportunity Programme.
-Many of our students have developed both personally and professionally from completing a UROP.
+Our staff are involved in various inter-disciplinary initiatives and Research Centres and we have a history of commercialising our innovative ideas.
+Undergraduate students can also develop personally and professionally by completing an Undergraduate Research Opportunity Programme.

-Based at South Kensington, in central London, we are at the heart of one of the most exciting cities in the world – you are surrounded by parks and museums; shopping, bars, restaurants and clubs.
+Based in South Kensington, in central London, we are at the heart of one of the most exciting cities in the world – you are surrounded by parks and museums, shopping, bars, restaurants and clubs.
 There are also festivals, street-food markets and historical landmarks which make London a unique city to explore.
-You can apply to live in one of our accomodation halls based in the center of London.
-Take a 360 tour of our accomodation halls.
+You can apply to live in one of our accommodation halls in the centre of London.

 - Tailor make your degree

-In the third year, you will have the opportunity to select electives that map on to the Department’s research themes and give you the opportunity to study a particular class of material or underpinning principle in more detail.
+In the third year, you will be able to select electives that map to the Department’s research themes and allow you to study a particular class of material or an underpinning principle in more detail.
 You will also broaden your educational experience by taking an I-explore module.
 If you are following the BEng Materials with Management programme, you will take additional core modules offered by Imperial College Business School.

-In your 4th year, you will undertake an individual research project with one of the Department’s research groups, this may involve you working at an external facility such as Diamond in Oxfordshire or spending time in a laboratory overseas, e.g. at MIT in the US.
-Project students work alongside researchers, including world leading academics and PhD students, in areas from bone regeneration to aircraft landing gear and from solar cells to cement bonded refractories.
+In your 4th year, you will undertake an individual research project with one of the Department’s research groups.
+This may involve working at an external facility such as Diamond in Oxfordshire or spending time in a laboratory overseas, e.g. at MIT in the US.
+Project students work alongside researchers, including world-leading academics and PhD students, in areas from bone regeneration to aircraft landing gear and solar cells to cement-bonded refractories.

 For more information, please visit the Why Imperial? webpage.